Power Outage due to Earthquake!

 Jayr Teng Bar : 2020| Admitted : 2010

-Phone : +61 3 9225 7222
+Phone : +61 3 9225 6074

 Email : jayr.teng@vicbar.com.au

-Chambers : Owen Dixon Chambers
+Chambers : Aickin Chambers

 Profile

-Since coming to the Bar, Jayr has appeared in various Courts and Tribunals, including in the Supreme Court and County Court.
+Since coming to the Bar Jayr has appeared, both led and unled, in the Federal Court, Supreme Court, County Court, Magistrates Court, Coroners Court and VCAT.
 He has been briefed by Government, regulators and private clients in a broad range of complex and sensitive litigated matters.
-He has specific expertise in health law, and, in mental health law.
-Jayr is a legal member of the Mental Health Tribunal and teaches health law at Monash University.

 Before coming to the Bar, Jayr had 10 years of broad legal and commercial experience having worked as a Principal Solicitor at the Department of Health and Human Services (DHHS), as Legal Counsel at Western Health and as a lawyer at Meridian Lawyers and Ashurst Australia.